pmaglana/stolen-identity/README.md

 ## What broke / what surprised me

-// finalizing. gets reshipped at the end of the day.
+// finalizing. gets reshipped later today.
 <!---Any standard user can register an app by default, and that owning an app registration is effectively an unlogged privilege path that a review of Global Admins would completely miss.</br> --->

 ## Findings and recommendations